Universal City, Texas: Education

+Universal City is divided between the Schertz-Cibolo-Universal City Independent School District and the Judson Independent School District.
+Randolph Field Independent School District has a Universal City postal address, but does not actually include any part of the Universal City city limits; that district covers the Randolph Air Force Base census-designated place.

 Universal City is also home to two private K–12 schools: First Baptist Academy of Universal City (FBA); and Calvary Chapel Christian Academy (CCCA), a tuition-free institution.

 The Universal City Public Library is in the city.

 Northeast Lakeview Community College, a campus of the Alamo Colleges, is located in Universal City.